jrheisler/cmKanban/README.md

 Click **Connect to G-Drive** in the side panel header to authorise access to your Drive `appDataFolder`.
 After a successful setup the extension uploads the current board state to `kanbanx-boards.json` and subsequently reads/writes from that file when loading or mutating the board.

-Refer to [docs/google-drive-setup.md](docs/google-drive-setup.md) for the full OAuth configuration checklist, including which [Standard Google Users](docs/standard-google-users.md) account to use and how to replace the placeholder client ID in `manifest.json`.
+Refer to [docs/google-drive-setup.md](docs/google-drive-setup.md) for the full OAuth configuration checklist, including which [Standard Google Users](docs/standard-google-users.md) account to use and how to replace the placeholder client IDs in `manifest.dev.json` / `manifest.prod.json` before selecting the active manifest.

 ## QA Checklist
 - Install, open side panel